 However, countries in South America or some places in Asia don’t offer good tourist support and their public transport can be complicated for new travelers.

-Needless to say, that better don’t risk yourself in your very first travel and go for the easy to travel countries first, right?
+Needless to say, you better don’t risk yourself on your very first travel and go for the easy-to-travel countries first, right?

 It is always important to check if the country you want to visit is a safe place.

 The countries listed below are all super safe for first-time travelers, but to make sure if a country is safe or not, you can check the US Bureau Consular affair, which also gives tips on the risks and most common dangers of each city around the world.

 The first country on the list of those who love to surf.
 If you are a beach lover, Australia is a great option.
 But not only that!

 Australia has so many things to see across the country, you would need to spend a good time in the country if you wished to see it all.
 It is a well-developed country and really easy to navigate the cities.

 The global capital of politeness.
 It is a super safe country and its people are very helpful.
 Besides English, French is also well spread in some areas, like in Quebec.